Goto Main Content

 Article 8

-Males who have not completed compulsory military service near conscription age or of conscription age stipulated in Article 4, Paragraph 3 and Article 10, Paragraph 1 of the Act refers to males who once had household registration in Taiwan, near conscription age from January 1st of the year immediately after they reach the age of 15 to December 31st of the year in which they reach the age of 18, and of conscription age from January 1st of the year immediately after they reach the age of 18 to December 31st of the year they reach the age of 36, and have not completed or been exempted from compulsory military service.
+The term “males who have not completed compulsory military service of conscription age or are close to conscription age,” as stipulated in Paragraph 3, Article 4 and Paragraph 1, Article 10 of the Act, refers to males who have had household registration in the R.O.C.
+(TAIWAN)” and are between January 1 of the year of age sixteen and December 31 of the year of age eighteen for those approaching conscription age, and between January 1 of the year of age nineteen and December 31 of the year of age thirty six for those of conscription age, who have not fulfilled or been exempted from their compulsory military service.

 Article 9

-“Personal Identification Document” in Article 5, Paragraph 1, Subparagraph 2 of the Act refers to the ROC(Taiwan) National ID card, Passport, Resident Certificate or other identity document with photograph from the ROC(Taiwan) or other countries that is sufficient to prove identity.
+“Personal Identification Document” in Subparagraph 2, Paragraph 1, Article 5 of the Act refers to the R.O.C.
+(TAIWAN) National Identification (ID) card, Passport, Resident Certificate or other identity document with photograph from the R.O.C.
+(TAIWAN) or other countries that is sufficient to prove identity.

 Article 10

-“Proof of the ROC(Taiwan)nationality” referred to in Article 5, Paragraph 1, Subparagraph 5 of the Act means any of the following documents:
+“Proof of the R.O.C.
+(TAIWAN) nationality” referred to in Subparagraph 5, Paragraph 1, Article 5 of the Act means any of the following documents:

-6.Overseas Compatriot Identity Certificate, but does not include that issued to an applicant who obtained the Certificate through providing Proof of Chinese Ethnicity.
+6.Overseas Compatriot Identity Certificate, but not including those issued by the competent authority based on the Certificate of Chinese Ethnicity;

-9.Other documentary proof recognized by the Ministry of the Interior.
+9.Other documents of proof recognized by the Ministry of the Interior (hereinafter referred to as the “MOI”).

 Article 11